-- Stop the engine, (shut off at Ignition or pull on the Emergency Engine Shut-Off Switch.) - Drop anchor to prevent drifting. - Determine if the problem can be fixed or will assistance be needed. - Call for assistance if needed.
+- Stop the engine, (shut off at Ignition or pull on the engine emergency stop switch lanyard.) - Drop anchor to prevent drifting. - Determine if the problem can be fixed or will assistance be needed. - Call for assistance if needed.

 When loss of propulsion or steering is noticed, your quick reaction is required to prevent further damage to your boat or injuries to your passengers.